Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Equilibrium

-Quite intuitively, when the auctioneer destroys all tokens received as payment, then he earns revenues only in period 1.
-The revenues pertaining to period 1 are subject to risk, and the present-discounted value of the expected revenues pertaining to all following periods is earned with probability 1.\footnote{There is a straightforward extension of the model in which the auctioneer is allowed to sell tokens already in period 0.
-In that case, also the variability of period-1 revenues is eliminated because the auctioneer earns the total present-discounted value of the expected revenues in period 0 with probability 1. } Note also that because all revenues are earned in period 1 and all risk past period 1 is eliminated, the auctioneer can achieve optimal consumption smoothing by simply saving.
-Hence, for every possible realization of $\sum_i b_{i,t}$, the auctioneer achieves utility:
+When the auctioneer destroys all tokens received as payment, all revenues are realized in period 1.
+While period-1 revenues remain stochastic, the present-discounted value of revenues from periods $t \geq 2$ is earned with probability one.\footnote{A natural extension of the model allows the auctioneer to sell tokens already in period 0.
+In that case, period-1 revenue risk can be eliminated, as the entire present-discounted revenue stream is realized in period 0 with certainty.} Since all risk after period 1 is eliminated and all revenues are front-loaded, the auctioneer can achieve optimal consumption smoothing through saving.
+For any realization of $\sum_{i=1}^n b_{i,1}$, the auctioneer attains utility